A Gift for Mom! 🤍

 You rummage through the snack drawer.

 My mom instinct?
-I want to offer you a juice box and some fruit roll ups like the olden days.
+I want to offer you a juice box and some Fruit Roll-Ups like the olden days.
 I leave you to scavenge.

-I am left behind in your wake of Oreo’s and Doritos.
+I am left behind in your wake of Oreos and Doritos.

 Remind me one more time.
-When did you stop checking under your pillow for the tooth fairy’s change?
+When did you stop checking under your pillow for the Tooth Fairy’s change?
 Why wasn’t I notified?

 Our paths cross again in the evening.
 I remind you it’s time for electronics to be turned off for the night.
 Please say goodnight to your friends.
 I am still the parent around here and there are rules and this is my house and you need to follow them!
-I didn’t say any of that although if I had I would have sounded strikingly similar to my mother (minus the electronics remark) who I swore I would never become.
+I didn’t say any of that, although if I had I would have sounded strikingly similar to my mother (minus the electronics remark) who I swore I would never become.
 Surprise!

-The wind whips around making the bleachers feel awfully cold today.
+The wind whips around, making the bleachers feel awfully cold today.
 Look at you out there in your new baseball jersey!
 My fingers are crossed and I say my silent prayer that you don’t get hurt.
 Everything else is icing on the cake.

-A Double!
+A double!

-Are you heading towards me?
+Are you heading toward me?

-Do I hug you? (peers might be lurking ) No. I pat you on the shoulder right?
-Say “good game bud!”
+Do I hug you?
+(Peers might be lurking.)
+No. I pat you on the shoulder, right?
+Say “Good game, bud!”

 I’m way overthinking this.

-Whoa whoa whoa!!!
+Whoa whoa whoa!!
 Did you just kiss me?

-“Thanks for coming to my game Mom.
+“Thanks for coming to my game, Mom.
 I’ll be home in a little while.”

 You know what?
 I may surprise you someday.
 I’ve decided to adopt a new mindset.
 The little boy I loved came happily home each day.
-The grumpy teenager I love begrudgingly so.
+The grumpy teenager I love, begrudgingly so.

-So God Made a Mother book by Leslie Means
+So God Made a Grandmother book by Leslie Means

-If you liked this, you'll love our new book, SO GOD MADE A MOTHER available now!
+If you liked this, you'll love our book, SO GOD MADE A GRANDMA

-Order Now
+Order Now!

 Lisa Leshaw